Insured-Retirement-Institute/Producer-Training/README.md

 ## Specification Champions (GitHub Owners)
 Lana Nelson <LNelson@athene.com>-Athene, RegEd

-## Reporting issues and bugs
+## Change subsmissions and reporting issues and bugs

 Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
-Issues and bugs can be reported directly within the issues tab of the repository.
+Issues and bugs can be reported directly within the issues tab of a repository.
+Change requests should follow the standards governance workflow outlined on [main page](https://github.com/Insured-Retirement-Institute)

 ## Code of conduct